-A moist but light fresh Blackberry Almond Cake, flavoured with a delicious almond topping.
-Not overly sweet, so it’s perfect to enjoy any time of day.
-Would be great with any fruit!
+A moist, but light fresh blackberry cake, with a delicious almond topping.
+This cake is no overly sweet, so it is perfect to enjoy any time of day.

 Blackberry Almond Cake